caleb-james-smith/tnp_fitting/README.md

 These particular .C files were hand pulled from the files created running `tnpEGM_fitter.py` over the .root file `DY_1j_madgraph_PromptReco2022FG_tnpEleID.pu.puTree.root`.
 You can find both of these in the `tnpEGM_fitting` directory.

-I may need to edit the files for that a bit to get them to work right again.

 ## Setup